• Skip to primary navigation

 In the nineteenth century, before the advent of the modern abseil, people climbed up a rope to places where they could then drop down.
 As a result, they had to climb the rope back up to get back to the top.

-The source of the term rappel in reference is attributed by Roger Frison-Roche circa 1944, to the technique.
+The source of the term rappel in reference is attributed by Roger Frison-Roche circa 1944 to the technique.
 It is a sport that starts with A.

 Charlet devised the technique during an unsuccessful solo attempt of Petit Dru in 1876.
-In 1879, he managed to earn the summit of the Petit Dru in the company of two other hired Chamonix guides.
+In 1879, he managed to reach the summit of the Petit Dru in the company of two other hired Chamonix guides.

 Abseiling Equipment

 The sports Equipment consisted of an abseil rope that was attached to the rock by a carabiner.
-The abseil rope was then tied to the climber’s waist and a second carabiner was connected to the rope so that the rope could be lowered by the climber.
+The abseil rope was then tied to the climber’s waist, and a second carabiner was connected to the rope so that the rope could be lowered by the climber.

 Abseiling Equipment